tirtaagungjati/hybrid_GA_ML/README.md

 Each classification model undergoes 4 experiments:
 1. Data Attributes Not Normalized
-2. All Data Attributes Normalized
+2. All Data Attributes Normalized (Normalization is done using MinMaxScaler)
-3. Partial Data Attributes Normalized where the data is not within the range [0,1]
+3. Partial Data Attributes Normalized where the data is not within the range [0,1] (Normalization is done using MinMaxScaler)

-Normalization is done using MinMaxScaler.
+4. Without Feature Selection Algorithm just ML models for classification